AbdBarho/stable-diffusion-webui-docker/README.md

 NOTE:
 - Only ROCm supported for now
-- Only AUTOMATIC1111 is confirmed to work for now
+- Supports AUTOMATIC1111 and ComfyUI
 - CUDA support to be worked on later
 - Requires podman-compose 1.1.0 or newer